BrainstormWilly/yno-guy/_posts/2015-02-11-what-the-hell-is-a-wine-club-p1.markdown

 {% include tasting_room_image.html %}

-In 2004 the Supreme Court declared that retailers could sell wine online as long as they distributed it according to each state’s regulations.
+In 2004 the Supreme Court forbid wine export states from disallowing wine imported from other states.
+This opened the door for not only more wineries to sell across state lines, but retailers as well–especially over the internet.
 Online wine retailers, clubs, and “flash” sites have been popping up ever since.
-The same decision has allowed wineries themselves to open their own e-commerce websites.
+Wineries themselves opened their own DTC websites.
 Overall, it has been a positive development for the wine industry.
-However, unlike winery clubs, the retail club value proposition is to choose the best wine values that match their customers’ tastes.
-Club W, now called the [Tasting Room](https://www.tastingroom.com), which is mentioned in Ms. Teague’s  article feels a bit more like a dating site than a wine retailer.
+However, unlike winery clubs, the retail club value proposition is very different.
+Club W, now called the [Tasting Room](https://www.tastingroom.com) and mentioned in Ms. Teague’s article, feels a bit more like a dating site than a wine retailer.
 Club managers are purchasing wine available on the open market from wholesalers they perceive as offering wines that are unique, of good value, and match their customers tastes.
 That’s a far cry from what a winery club offers.
 With some exceptions there are a lot of middlemen taking a cut of these wines; importers, distributors, wholesalers, even other retailers.
 Retail clubs are a great way to discover wine as whole.
 However, because they are selling wines that are available on the open market, they tend to lean on marketing gimmicks like tailoring wine to your palette (which, by the way is constantly changing), price target, expert choice, etc..
 I appreciate what they're doing, but I don't think it's anything like a winery club.

 ## Why Sell Wine this Way?

 What’s the deal?
-Why not just sell all wine in stores or on Amazon like everything else?
+Why not just sell all wine in stores or over the internet like everything else?
 I’m both a wine club salesman and member.
 I’ll be the first to say it’s a wacky way to sell wine.
 On the surface it can even seem disingenuous.
 Despite this, DTC sales are increasing much faster than retail.
 Most industry experts still dismiss DTC as a minor part of the market (<5% overall), but for smaller wineries it is an essential–if not only part of their sales strategy.

 So, how can a subscription based service that requires the consumer to;